 - Money back guarantee

-The most important provisions are likely to be:
+This is a comprehensive document that covers many matters.
+The most important are likely to be:

 - Warranties by both parties

 - Packaging and delivery